 It is exciting to be inside the Global Collection Gallery.
-In here, you will find different kinds of puppets from around the world, how they differ but also how they are similar at the same time.
+Here, you will find different kinds of puppets from around the world, how they differ but also how they are similar at the same time.

 The Jim Henson Collection Gallery, on the other hand, houses the biggest collection of the artist’s work.
 In fact, only 20 percent of the total collection can be displayed at a time.

-Jim Henson, as described by the Center, is an animator, inventor, film-maker, screenwriter, and puppeteer.
+As described by the Center, Jim Henson is an animator, inventor, filmmaker, screenwriter, and puppeteer.
 Some of his most celebrated works are for Sesame Street.

 16. Ponce City Market

-If you are on a hunt for some of the best bites in the city, you have to check out the Central Food Hall.
+If you hunt for some of the best bites in the city, you have to check out the Central Food Hall.
 The food hall likens itself to Manhattan’s Chelsea Market – aptly so because both are under the same developers.